JoshuaGRubin/AI-Tweet-Validator/README.md

 ### Setup with Python virtual environment – *ultralight*

-This is quite similar to the
+This is quite similar to the Anaconda setup above.

 ```bash
 cd <project_path>